opensearch-project/OpenSearch/CONTRIBUTING.md

  "title": "test document"
 }'

-# this should return XXXX but instead returns YYY
+# this should return XXXX but instead returns YYYY
 curl ....
 ```